HomeBlogBlog

 High out-of-pocket costs are a leading cause of non-initiation.
 PSPs often include co-pay cards, patient assistance programs (PAPs), or connections to financial foundations to reduce cost-related abandonment.

 Digital nudges, medication reminders, refill tracking, and live nurse support can drastically improve adherence.
 Some PSPs use AI or predictive analytics to flag patients at risk of drop-off.
+For a deeper look at where this is headed, see our analysis of how AI is transforming patient support programs in 2026, from predictive adherence models to automated care coordination.

 Many patients drop out simply due to fear or misunderstanding.
 Educational content—via SMS, email, apps, or HCP outreach—helps patients and caregivers become active participants in treatment.